gitqwerty777/espanso2-config/README.md

 Config file of [espanso2](https://espanso.org/)

-`global.yml` Should be filled to use this config correctly
+`global-templte.yml` Should be uncommented and filled to use this config correctly